OpenMS/pyopenms-docs/docs/source/user_guide/ms_data.rst

     # 'filtered' now only contains spectra with MS level >= 2

-Alternatively, we can chose to load only spectra of a certain level using :py:class:`~.PeakFileOptions`, which is even more efficient since unwanted data is not even loaded into memory.
+Alternatively, we can choose to load only spectra of a certain level using :py:class:`~.PeakFileOptions`, which is even more efficient since unwanted data is not even loaded into memory.

 .. code-block:: python